mackron/miniaudio/README.md

 - A simple build system.
   - It should Just Work out of the box, without the need to download and install any dependencies.
 - A simple API.
-- Supports both playback and capture on all backends.
+- Supports playback, capture and full-duplex.
 - Data conversion.
   - Sample format conversion, with optional dithering.
   - Sample rate conversion.